Taylor Swift wears vintage Chiefs sweatshirt from local shop to Sunday’s game

-Taylor Swift is making news once again for attending Sunday night’s Kansas City Chiefs football game to cheer on Chief’s tight end Travis Kelce.
-This time, Swift was seen wearing a $250 ’90s Chiefs sweatshirt from Kansas City store The Westside Storey.
+Taylor Swift is making news once again for attending Sunday night’s Kansas City Chiefs football game to cheer on Chiefs tight end Travis Kelce.
+This time, Swift was seen wearing a $250 1990s Chiefs sweatshirt from Kansas City store The Westside Storey.

 The Westside Storey lists the stitched sweatshirt as “vintage 90s,” and there was only one available, so, sorry, Swifties, you will not be able to replicate the look exactly, but you might find other Chiefs looks you love in their vintage collection.